Heikki Silvennoinen: Kummeli

 In the beginning of the 1990s Silvennoinen became more popular in Finland due to the television show Kummeli.
-Of the four member group, Silvennoinen had the largest number of different roles (including reporter Mauno Ahonen, summer cottage neighbour Martti Mielikäinen, Matti Näsä who complains about everything, and officer Jaakko Parantainen who is concerned about environmental questions).
+Of the four-member group, Silvennoinen had the largest number of different roles (including reporter Mauno Ahonen, summer cottage neighbour Martti Mielikäinen, Matti Näsä who complains about everything, and officer Jaakko Parantainen who is concerned about environmental questions).
 The show and group had phenomenal success in Finland in 1994, when they also made their first stage appearances and toured all of Finland.
 After that Kummeli has continued its existence in various forms.
 Silvennoinen has stated that their best gag was the one about Lada summit, since it gave an inspiration for the real Lada summit event that still takes place yearly in Finland.
 The most lucrative song – from the point of view of royalties – Silvennoinen ever wrote was "Jumankauta juu nääs päivää" that he claims to have done in 20 minutes.
 It features the Kummeli character Matti Näsä singing about his car, a Toyota Mark II.
-Despite of the popularity of Kummeli, Silvennoinen also worked as a janitor in the late 1990s.
+Despite the popularity of Kummeli, Silvennoinen also worked as a janitor in the late 1990s.